-You'll want to wear something in between your skin and the harness, so we recommend longer swim trunks, board shorts or light-weight pants and a quick-drying shirt, rash guard or tank top.
+You'll want to wear something that protects your skin from the harness and the elements, so we recommend longer swim trunks, board shorts or light-weight pants, leggings or yoga pants and a quick-drying shirt, rash guard or tank top.

 While you can wear a two-piece bathing suit under clothing, wearing a swimsuit alone usually leads to discomfort from the harness, the terrain, or the dreaded wardrobe malfunction.
 Wear something that can get muddy, dirty or snagged.

-Bring a towel and a dry set of clothing to change into at the end of the trip, so that you can continue on with your journey in comfort.
+Bring a towel and a dry set of clothes to change into at the end of the trip, so that you can continue on with your journey in comfort.
 If you want to wear a mask when you're not rappelling, use one made of cloth.
-Leave all jewelry back at your accommodations, as you won't be able to wear it on the tour.
+Leave all jewelry (including wedding rings) at your accommodations, as you won't be able to wear it on the tour.
 Items lost in the pond during the tour are usually not retrievable.

 Your guides will provide you with plenty of bottled water.